wlanslovenija/tunneldigger/README.rst

 -----

 Tunneldigger is one of the projects of `wlan slovenija`_ open wireless network.
-It is a simple VPN tunneling solution based on L2TPv3 tunnels supported in recent Linux kernels.
+It is a simple VPN tunneling solution based on the Linux kernel support for L2TPv3 tunnels over UDP.

 .. _wlan slovenija: https://wlan-si.net

-It consists of a client and a server portion referred to as the broker.
-The client is optimized to run on embedded devices such as wireless routers running OpenWrt_.
+Tunneldigger consists of a client and a server portion.

+The client is written in C for minimal binary size and optimized to run on embedded devices such as wireless routers running OpenWrt_.

 .. _OpenWrt: https://openwrt.org

-The client is written in C to allow for smaller binary size whereas the server portion, referred to as the broker, is written in Python.
+The server portion, referred to as the broker, is written in Python.

 Installation and Use
 --------------------